-“BlacKkKlansman” is like the sober recollection of a drunk America, conducting a juxtaposition of our contemporary and historical interactions with racism.
+“BlacKkKlansman” is the kind of story that seems like something out of a David Chappelle skit.
+It’s the sober recollection of a drunk America, conducting a juxtaposition of our contemporary and historical interactions with racism.
 Presenting itself as a dichotomy, vilifying racism as an absurdly, laughable, and hysterically ignorant formulation of a thought process.
 While simultaneously, employing the inherent savagery that stems from the roots of what we would like to believe was yesteryear of American hypocrisy.
 Director Spike Lee and his co-screenwriters Kevin Willmott, David Rabinowitz, and Charlie Wachtel adapt a tale of duplicity, one that invokes an authentic depiction of social justice for our fellow black man that was first uncovered in Ron Stallworth’s 2014 memoir.

 Stallworth, depicted by John David Washington, was a Colorado Springs Police Officer, one of the town’s first.
 Being asked to become apart of the force in a mannerism that didn’t precisely construe the idea that everyone was on board, and they weren’t.
 Asked if he would be able to deal with such obscene torment from both fellow officers and residents, Stallworth (John David Washington) was able to find it within himself to see the forest through the trees.
 To view the sun peaking through the rain heavy clouds that hanged overhead, able to see the potential of a black cop investigating into white man shenanigans.

 That’s exactly what happened too, after a constant barrage of department change-ups, Stallworth (John David Washington) found himself in the role of an undercover detective.
 His first investigation was to infiltrate a black panther rally and depict if any potential acts of violence may be caused by what was then called a “terrorist organization.”